Information And Video About Finding The Perfect DVLA Number Plates

-A. The DVLA do sell number plates however, the main sales are the current style (EG. AB11 ABC).
-All the sought after number plates have long been sold or issued and only available from private individuals and dealers like CarReg.co.uk .
+A. Yes, the DVLA do sell number plates however, the main sales are the current style (EG. AB11 ABC).
+All the sought after investment and collectable number plates have long been sold or issued and only available from private individuals and dealers like CarReg.co.uk .

 Q. Where can I find a DVLA number plate?

 A. There are many different names for number plates sold by the DVLA.
 DVLA number plates is mainly a term used for prefix and the current style of registration, as this denotes the point of origin.

-Q. Is it easy to transfer a DVLA number plate?
+Q. Is it easy to transfer to a vehicle?

-A. Yes, a DVLA number plate can be transferred online within a few minutes.
+A. Yes, the number can be transferred online within a few minutes.
 (Assign Online)

 Q. Will my plates expire?

-A. No. When you buy a DVLA number plate it is supplied on a Government Certificate of Entitlement valid for 10 years, which you can then transfer to a vehicle at anytime.
+A. No. When you buy a number plate it is supplied on a Government Certificate of Entitlement valid for 10 years, which you can then transfer to a vehicle at anytime.
 If you wish to leave the number on the certificate for longer than 10 years, the certificate will need to be extended before the expiry date.